Jalalhejazi/powershell-automation/01-Basic-PowerShell/readme.md

 - Get-Help about_Pipelines
 - Get-Service | ForEach Name
-- Get-EventLog –List | Where Log –eq 'System' | ForEach Clear
+- Get-EventLog –List | Where Log –eq 'System'

 ## Using Function for ReUseAbility (DRY)